On the Generalization of Stochastic Gradient Descent with Momentum

-The update rule for SGMM is given by where $\alpha>0$ is the learning rate, $\mu>0$ is the momentum parameter, $\isf_t\in\{1,\ldots,n\}$ is a selected index drawn uniformly at random at each iteration, and $\loss(\wsbf_t;\zbf_{\isf_t})$ is the loss evaluated on sample $\zbf_{\isf_t}$.\footnote{Another variant to select $\isf_t$ is to permutate $\{1,\cdots,n\}$ randomly once and then select the examples repeatedly in a cyclic manner.
+The update rule for SGDM is given by where $\alpha_t>0$ is the step-size, {$\mu\in(0,1]$} is the momentum parameter, $\isf_t\in\{1,\ldots,n\}$ is a selected index drawn uniformly at random at each iteration, and $\loss(\wsbf_t;\zbf_{\isf_t})$ is the loss evaluated on sample $\zbf_{\isf_t}$.\footnote{Another variant to select $\isf_t$ is to permutate $\{1,\ldots,n\}$ randomly once and then select the examples repeatedly in a cyclic manner.
 Our stability analysis in~\cref{sec:earlymnonconv,sec:sconvex} holds under both variants, i.e., uniformly at random with replacement and random permutation.} In~\ref{update}, we run the update iteratively for $T$ steps and let $\wsbf_T$ denote the final output.

-In the case where the parameter space $\Omega$ is a compact and convex set, we consider the update rule for projected SGMM: where $\Pbf$ denotes the Euclidean projection onto $\Omega$.
+In the case where the parameter space $\Omega$ is a compact and convex set, we consider the update rule for projected SGDM: where $\Pbf$ denotes the Euclidean projection onto $\Omega$.
 The key quantity of interest in this paper is the generalization error given by since the randomness in $A$ arises from the choice of $\isf_0,\ldots, \isf_{T-1}$.